ExpediaGroup/kubernetes-sidecar-injector/DEVELOP.md

 * We can also be reached @ https://gitter.im/expedia-haystack/Lobby
 * Fork, make the changes, build and test it locally
 * Issue a PR- watch the PR build in [deploy](https://github.com/ExpediaGroup/kubernetes-sidecar-injector/actions)
-* Once merged to master, travis-ci will build and release the container with latest tag
+* Once merged to main, GitHub Actions will build and release the container with latest tag

 ## Dependencies